filidorwiese/filidorwiese.nl/src/assets/content/ministerie-van-volksgezondheid.md

 poster: "media/ministerievolksgezondheid.jpg"
 printonly: false
 ---
-A project to bring more awareness about antibiotic resistance to healthcare providers.
-Using the webcam a user could generate a digital signature of his/her hand from bacteria.
-A highly animated website
+A campaign website of the Dutch government to bring more awareness about antibiotic resistance to health care providers.
+Using the webcam a user could grow a digital hand signature from bacteria.
+A large poster of this unique signature would then be delivered to be hung on the wall of the practitioner.
+My involvement in the project included animating the signature and generating the poster image using WebGL.
+Agency: Super Hero Cheesecake.